xiphonics/picoTracker/usermanual/Readme.md

 ### PDF

-TODO: instructions on building PDF with weasyprint.
+TODO: Instructions on building PDF with weasyprint.

 ## Acknowledgements